dylanstanfield/drive-config/README.md

 ```

 ### Destroy
-Completely delete's a file from a user's google drive
+Completely deletes a file from a user's google drive
 ```javascript
 driveConfigClient.destory(fileId).then(() => {
     // do something next